ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

     |_
       Dolphin-x64
       ShadowSXResources
-      ShadowSXLauncher.exe
+      Cyotek.Windows.Forms.ColorPicker.dll (Currently used for Shadow Color Adjuster) ShadowSXLauncher.exe

-3. If you don’t already have a patched ROM, you should now create one using the ShadowSXLauncher.
+3. If you don’t already have a patched ROM, you should now create one using the Shadow SX Launcher.
 If you are on Mac or Linux, or would prefer not to use the Launcher to patch the ROM, you can use the manual patching tools provided on the download page.

-    To patch the ROM using the ShadowSXLauncher:
+    To patch the ROM using the Shadow SX Launcher:
         1. Open the launcher, then press the "Create Shadow SX ROM" button.
         2. Select your original clean ripped Shadow the Hedgehog ISO ROM. - CRC32: F582CF1E
         3. Select where you want to save your patched ROM copy.
 (The original ROM will not be altered)